coteditor/CotEditor/README.md

 How to Build
 -----------------------------

-0. Install [Carthage](https://github.com/Carthage/Carthage) if you don't have them.
+0. Install [Carthage](https://github.com/Carthage/Carthage) if you don't have it yet.
 1. On terminal, move to the project root directory and run `carthage update --platform OSX`.
 2. Open CotEditor.xcworkspace in Xcode.
 3. build.